adammaj1/curve-tracing/README.md

-## numerical differentiation = numerically computing the gradient of a function
+## numerical differentiation = numerically computing the gradient of a field
+gradient = "direction and rate of fastest increase".
+If at a point p, the gradient of a function of several variables is not the zero vector
+*  the direction of the gradient is the direction of fastest increase of the function at p
+* its magnitude is the rate of increase in that direction

+discrete differential geometry

+### 1D
 In 1D case derivative of the function f at point x gives [the slope](https://en.wikipedia.org/wiki/Slope) of the tangent line at the point x

 $` f'(x) = \lim_{h\to0} \frac{f(x+h) - f(x)}{h} =  \tan (\theta)`$